Road Traffic Offences (Cycling) Bill [HL]

 Groups Affected

-• Cyclists: Will be directly affected by the new laws, facing potential prosecution for dangerous or careless riding.
+- Cyclists: Cyclists will be directly affected by the new offences, facing potential prosecution for dangerous or careless riding.
+This could lead to fines, imprisonment, or both.

 Powered by nyModel